marota/ExpertOp4Grid/README.md

 ## Run Alphadeesp

 ### To execute in **manual mode** on a given power grid snaphsot for a given overloaded line, from root folder, type:
-`pipenv run python -m alphaDeesp.main -l 9 -s 0 -c 0 -t 0
+`pipenv run python -m alphaDeesp.main -l 9 -s 0 -c 0 -t 0 -f "./alphaDeesp/ressources/config/config.ini"
 `

 * -l/--ltc: List of integers representing the lines to cut.
 For the moment, only one line to cut is handled